-The tour began on Lincoln Road and we also passed Ocean Drive, the Brickell district with its endless high rise condos, the contrasting artistic Wynwood neighborhood with its delightful street art, and the Cuban neighborhood of Little Havana, where we had a look inside a traditional cigar shop.
+The tour began on Lincoln Road.
+We also passed Ocean Drive, the Brickell district with its endless high-rise condos, the contrasting artistic Wynwood neighborhood with its delightful street art, and the Cuban neighborhood of Little Havana had a look inside a traditional cigar shop.

-The tour was fascinating and allowed us to see a whole new side of Miami and the guide was very funny and informative.
+The tour was fascinating and allowed us to see a whole new side of Miami, and the guide was hilarious and informative.
 You can also find bus tours that include a boat ride on Biscayne Bay if you’d also like to see Miami from the water.

 Of course, when I say Naples, I’m not referring to the famous Italian city.
 This Naples is in Florida, about an hour and a half from Miami, making it the perfect day trip.

-If you did decide to hire a car, then take Route 41 to Naples and you’ll pass right through the Everglades, if not, you can take a bus which will take around 2 hours.
+If you decide to hire a car, take Route 41 to Naples, and you’ll pass right through the Everglades.
+If not, you can take a bus which will take around 2 hours.

-A former winter hideaway for the wealthy, Naples has blossomed into a wonderfully vibrant city with a clash of modern and historic culture.
+A former winter hideaway for the wealthy, Naples has blossomed into a wonderfully vibrant city with a clash of modern and historic cultures.

 You’ll pass snazzy restaurants and traditional antique stores, cozy tearooms, and modern art galleries.
 Plus, the beaches in Naples are truly amazing, and it’s not unlikely that you’ll spot dolphins whilst enjoying the summer sun.